Dressmaking for beginners – how to choose and buy fabric

 Quick-start guide to fabric

-Fabrics are either woven or knitted, and can be made from animal fibres (wool and silk), plant fibres (cotton and linen) or man-made fibres (nylon).
+Fabrics are either woven or knitted, and can be made from animal fibres (wool and silk), plant fibres (such as cotton and linen) or man-made fibres (like nylon).
 Knitted fabrics are more stretchy than woven ones.

 There’s not space here to talk about every fabric available so I’ll just mention some of the main ones:

 - Cotton – the most versatile fabric, woven cotton comes in many different weights from light-weight handkerchiefs to heavy canvas.
 It’s often used for shirts, skirts, trousers, jeans and bags.
 Fabrics like denim, moleskin and corduroy are generally made from cotton.
 Range of prices – often fairly cheap.

 - Cotton jersey/knit – knitted by machine from fine cotton thread, this fabric is what t-shirts are made of.
 It’s stretchy and comfortable to wear, but not as easy to sew as woven fabric.

 - Linen – woven linen is easy to sew and comes in a variety of weights.
 It tends to crease a lot and is often blended with cotton.
 Its main use is in making summer clothes.
 Can be quite expensive.

 - Silk – shiny, slippery woven fabric often used for luxury underwear, blouses and dresses.
 Expensive and difficult to sew.

 - Wool – can be knitted or woven.
 Woollen fabrics are often made into suits, coats and posh skirts and trousers.
 Often fairly expensive and tend to be dry clean.